Personal Injury FAQ

 What is a contingency fee and how does it work?

-or verdict; the rest will be applied to the attorney fees.
+the rest will be applied to the attorney fees.

 At Gruenberg Kelly Della, we not only work on a contingency fee basis,